Looking for support for your finance function? Book a time with an expert.

 Cash Basis Accounting

-With Cash Basis accounting, there's one simple premise: no cash, no translation.
+With Cash Basis accounting, there's one simple premise: no cash, no transaction.
 This means revenue hits the books when the money lands in the bank account.
 Expenses count when checks clear or electronic payments are processed.
 Nothing else matters.

 Consider an advertising industry that delivers a major campaign in December but doesn't receive payment until February.
 Under cash accounting, December's books show nothing about this substantial piece of business.
 It's 'all work, no pay' in cash accounting.